imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 ./src/clone_clients.sh
 ./src/build_clients.sh
 ```

+### Results interpretation

+The results for each EVM are obtained using various setups and benchmarking tools.
+They do not express the cost of a single opcode execution directly.
+Thus results between different EVMs cannot be compared, for instance, `ADD` for geth cannot be compared with `ADD` for EthereumJS.
+But results within a given EVM can be compared, for instance, `ADD` with `MUL` for geth.

+The calculated costs need to be scaled, to get to a common denominator, so an alternative gas cost schedule based on all EVMs can be proposed.
+The choice of scaling factors is the first methodological decision.
+We refer to the calculated costs for each EVM to the current gas cost schedule.
+The scale we are looking for is the solution to the following minimization problem: find the scale that the scaled calculated costs of all OPCODEs are the closest to the current gas cost schedule in the l2 norm (sqrt of the sum of squared differences).
+Note that the scales are set independently for EVMs.
+There are three remarks for l2 norm calculations:
+- From PUSH1, …, PUSH32 only PUSH1 is taken into account.
+There are 32 PUSH opcodes so they would have excessive impact.
+The same for DUPs and SWAPs.
+Note that for some EVMs calculated costs for PUSH1, …, PUSH32 are noticeably different.
+- The current gas cost schedule is taken as counterweights.
+So EXP and ADD have the same impact, for instance.
+- The variability of argument size (`measure arguments`) has not been included in the gas schedule proposal

+The resulting estimated costs (scaled calculated costs) can be compared now and an alternative gas cost schedule can be proposed.
+This is the second methodological decision.
+We simply take the average of scaled calculated costs with equal weight for each EVM.
+The resulting costs are assessed with two factors:
+- The relative difference.
+You can consider it as the percentage difference between the current gas cost schedule and the alternative gas cost schedule.
+The greater the value is, the more an opcode is underpriced or overpriced.
+- The relative standard deviation.
+This is the standard deviation of scaled calculated costs of a given opcode for all EVMs, but divided by the current gas cost of an opcode to get a relative value.
+Note that a low value means that the majority of EVMs yield very similar scaled estimated costs for an opcode and that is good because the alternative cost is more reliable.

+As the final step, the alternative gas cost schedule is assessed as the whole system.
+When can it be considered as ‘good’?
+We informally say that ‘good’ means it is informative: delivers clear and effective guidelines on how to improve the gas cost schedule.
+First, low values of the relative standard deviations make the whole alternative gas cost schedule more reliable.
+Second, opcodes can be divided into those that have similar alternative and current gas cost and those that are clearly underpriced or overpriced.
+It seems to be very handy if most of the opcodes would fall into the first group.

+### Alternatives
+The following alternatives have been considered:
+1. When scaling calculated costs to scaled calculated costs, the same scale could be used for all EVMs.
+This alternative has been rejected because it would blur the actual differences and make the alternative gas cost schedule less informative.
+1. Do Not use scaling at all but compare calculated costs directly.
+This alternative has been rejected because the differences between EVMs are too big and the alternative gas cost schedule would be less informative.
+1. Scale, but rather than using all OPCODEs in the l2 norm, use the selected ones.
+This is similar to the approach taken in Stage II.
+This alternative has been rejected because it is not possible to objectively decide what OPCODEs to use for scaling.
+1. When building the alternative schedule all EVMs are given the same weight.
+This could be adjusted so the weights depend on:
+    - popularity: more popular EVMs have more impact on the alternative gas cost schedule
+    - performance: more performant EVMs have more impact on the alternative gas cost schedule

+### Final remarks
+- The alternative gas cost schedule can be scaled again to have a better match with the current gas cost schedule.
+- The relative standard deviation effectively depends on how calculated costs are scaled.
+The system could be optimized towards minimising the number of opcodes with significant deviation.
+The method presented in this paper seemed to be more straightforward for the authors.

 ## EVM Implementations results
 In this chapter, we show the measurement approach for individual EVM implementations and then preset and analyze the results.